 By following these steps and staying informed throughout the process, you can ensure a smooth transition into federal retirement.
 Remember to consult the OPM Retirement Quick Guide and seek guidance from your agency’s retirement counselor for personalized assistance.

-If you have additional federal benefit questions, reach out to our team of CERTIFIED FINANCIAL PLANNER™ (CFP®) and Chartered Federal Employee Benefits Consultants (ChFEBC℠).
+If you have additional federal benefit questions, reach out to our team of CERTIFIED FINANCIAL PLANNER™ (CFP®), Chartered Federal Employee Benefits Consultants (ChFEBC℠), and Accredited Investment Fiduciary (AIF®).
 At PlanWell, we focus on retirement planning for federal employees.
 Learn more about our process designed for the career federal employee.

 Preparing for a federal retirement?
 Check out our scheduled federal retirement workshops.
-Sign up for our no-cost federal retirement webinars here!
+Sign up for our no-cost federal retirement webinars through this page.
 Make sure to plan ahead and reserve your seat for our FERS webinar, held every three weeks.
 Interested in having PlanWell host a federal retirement seminar for your agency?
 Reach out, and we can collaborate with HR to arrange an on-site FERS seminar.

-Want to fast-track your federal retirement plan?
+Want to fast-track your retirement plan?
 Skip the FERS webinar and start a one-on-one conversation with a ChFEBC today.
-You can schedule a one-on-one meeting here.
+You can schedule a one-on-one meeting by visiting our contact page.